qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 ## intent:diff_easilydo_and_email
 - what is the difference between easily do apps and easilydo email?
 - hello! how does easilydo app differ from easilydo email?
+- What's the difference between the apps EasilyDo, and Email - EasilyDo Mail?
+- Hello, What's the difference between the apps EasilyDo, and Email - EasilyDo Mail?
+- is there any difference between easilydo apps and the email?

 ## intent:diff_easilydo_and_macmail
 - What's the difference between Email - EasilyDo Mail and the\n  Apple Mail app that comes on your iPhone?
 - what is the difference between easilydo email compared to the apple mail app?
+- What's the difference between Email - EasilyDo Mail and the Apple Mail app that comes on your iPhone?
+- Hello, What's the difference between Email - EasilyDo Mail and the Apple Mail app that comes on your iPhone?
+- what is the green icon that appears beside my email
 - What's the difference between Email - EasilyDo Mail and the\n  Apple Mail app that comes on your iPhone?
+- what is the green icon that apears beside my email?

+## intent:draft_and_send_mail
+- How do I draft and send a new email?
+- Hello, How do I draft and send a new email?

+## intent:elete_account
+- How do I remove an email account from the app?
+- Hello, How do I remove an email account from the app?

 ## intent:email_block
 - please add block for emails